yoleg/flysight2csv/README.md

 Utilities for finding and reformatting FlySight 2 CSV files (SENSOR.CSV and TRACK.CSV).

-:bulb: This is an early release.
+💡 This is an early release.
 Please let me know how you use this tool and what features you would like to see.

 ## Features